Baraashit: Modern era

 The current Bint Jbeil province was created in 1922 by French colonials.

-Following the Israeli invasion of Lebanon in 1982, Baraashit remained part of the Israeli security zone and became the scene of recurring incidents.
+Following the 1982 Israeli invasion of Lebanon, Baraashit remained part of the Israeli security zone and became the scene of recurring incidents.
 On 10 January 1987 an Irish soldier serving with UNIFIL was killed by Israeli tank fire near Baraashit.
 At the time there were 750 Irish troops with UNIFIL.
 A further three Irish soldiers were killed, 21 March 1989, by a landmine on the road to their outpost near Baraashit.
 Officers on the ground are reported as believing that the Israeli backed SLA were responsible and that UNIFIL were being deliberately targeted.

 On 11 October 1990 a member of Amal was killed in a clash with the South Lebanon Army (SLA).
 On 23 August 1991 two SLA fighters were killed by members of Amal.
 The Israeli Army responded the following day with shelling which killed one civilian.
 Two Irish soldiers serving with UNIFIL were amongst the wounded.

 IDF shelling killed a schoolboy in Baraashit on 24 January 1993.

 There was a SLA outpost a few hundred yards from Baraashit and whenever it came under attack the town was shelled.
 The town was extensively damaged during Operation Accountability, July 1993.
 The head of one family who had five houses completely destroyed is reported as complaining "How many Ministers from Beirut came down here to see the damage?
 Rabin visits Kiryat Shimona the minute one Katuysha hits it."

 On 8 April 1996 two boys were killed by an IED concealed in a wall near Baraashit, three others wounded.
-Hizbollah responded by firing twenty-eight rockets at Kiryat Shimona, wounding thirteen residents.
+Hezbollah responded by firing twenty-eight rockets at Kiryat Shimona, wounding thirteen residents.
 The incident is regarded as one of the triggers of Operation Grapes of Wrath later in the month which caused massive destruction across the south of Lebanon.

 During the 2006 Lebanon War, Israel conducted an airstrike at the town.
 Later it was discovered that one of the homes struck was rented by Hezbollah, who used its basement to store weapons.
 When rumors of this activity spread, the organization acknowledged its actions and offered compensation to the family.